 If you’re looking for a true adventurous experience with epic reward on a limited timeframe, you can’t go past climbing Mt Amos in Freycinet National Park.

 Mount Amos Trail Conditions

-Despite only being a short trail at 3 hours return, including time at the summit, hiking here can be quite challenging thanks to the slippery and steep terrain.
+Despite only being a short trail at 3 hours return, including time at the summit, the Mount Amos hike is quite challenging thanks to the slippery and steep terrain.

-Parks Tasmania classify this walk as Grade 4, just below the Cradle Mountain summit hike, and is only recommended for people with bushwalking experience.
+Parks Tasmania classify the Mount Amos track as Grade 4, just below the Cradle Mountain summit hike, and is only recommended for people with bushwalking experience.

 In bad weather the Mount Amos hike would be very dangerous, bordering impossible, as the granite rocks lose all grip with the slightest hint of moisture.